irmen/prog8/docs/source/programming.rst

     This means byte arrays should be <= 256 elements, word arrays <= 128 elements (256 if
     it's a split array - see below), and float arrays <= 51 elements.

+Arrays can be initialized with a range expression or an array literal value.
-You can write out an array initializer list over several lines if you want to improve readability.
+You can write out such an initializer value over several lines if you want to improve readability.

 Note that the various keywords for the data type and variable type (``byte``, ``word``, ``const``, etc.) can't be used as *identifiers* elsewhere.
 You can't make a variable, block or subroutine with the name ``byte``